cuba-platform/saml-addon/Readme.md

 ## Minimal configuration

-Before you start using the component with static IDP, you need to make some settings.
+Before you start using the component with static IDP, you need to make some changes in your project.

 ### Extension of the standard login window in the CUBA.platform application

 First, you need to extend the standard Login screen.
 It is recommended to perform it in Cuba Studio.
 To do this open the project in Cuba Studio, select the tab `Generic UI` and press` New`.
 In the Templates list, select `Login window` and click `Create`.

-Then add a button to log in via the IDP SAML server.
-By pressing this button the loginSsoCircle() method will be called - this is the entry point.
+Then add a lookup field with list of IDP providers.
+When you choose one of the providers - SAML request is initiated.

 Here is an example of implementation of the whole controller: